JohnTelford/rstblog/source/av.rst

 Testing Complex Systems
 -----------------------

-Adequate testing of complex hardware and software components from various vendors is a challenge.
+analysesAdequate testing of complex hardware and software components from various vendors is a challenge.

 How some components works with others may be determined during product development.
 Determining how  the plethora of technologies work together in AVs is formidable.